1. Practice Policies

-Occasionally I may need to consult with other professionals in their areas of expertise in order to provide the best treatment for you.
+Occasionally we may need to consult with other professionals in their areas of expertise in order to provide the best treatment for you.
 Information about you may be shared in this context without using your name.

 4. Teletherapy Consent, Policies and Agreement